see also the mathematical software page

 If you are planning to do something special, please contact the IT group some time in advance.

 We supply twisted pair cable to connect your laptop to our local aera network.
 Choose "dhcp client" for the network configuration of your machine in order to have it configured automatically.

 In parts of the library building as well as in the dining hall / cafeteria you can use Wireless LAN (802.11g/b protocol), too.
 Additionally, Wireless LAN is available from 10:00 pm to 8:00 am in the rooms and the bungalows.

 Hardware and Operating Systems

 There are thin clients offering Linux sessions (Ubuntu 12.04) and Windows Server 2003 session.
 Internet connection is understood.
-Data exchange between various media and our computer system can be done on seperate media stations, i.e. Windows PCs with DVD writer, USB ports, diskette drive, etc. USB sticks can be handled during Linux sessions on the thin clients, too.
+Data exchange between various media and our computer system can be done either on the thin clients or on seperate media stations, i.e. Windows PCs with DVD writer, USB ports, etc.

 Printing and scanning facilities are available.
 Coloured printouts and printouts on transparencies can be done by the staff upon request.

 Software for the most common tasks is understood: e-mail client, web browser, ssh, tex, office suite, and some more.

 Guests of the Institute may use a dedicated application server for mathematical software.
 See the mathematical software page for the programs currently installed and information on how to access them.